jro1311/linux_docs/documentation/distros/arch.md

 # Paccache

-## Removes all cached versions of packages except the latest version
+## Removes all cached versions of packages except the latest and one prior version

-sudo paccache -rk0
+sudo paccache -rk1

 ## Enables timer to discard unused packages weekly